pitikikoune/YOLODatasetCreator/README.md

 ## Where do i place the dataset then?
 Normally, you can put it at any folder.
 You'll just need to remember to enter the directory with the dataset in command prompt when you want to train the model.

+## Will there be any updates?
+If there are any issues, yes.
+But I won't be very active when it comes to improving the dataset creator.